All Episodes

 These distractions only work if you want them to.

-But that's not how the low information voter thinks.
+But that's not how the low-information voter thinks.

-The low information Voter thinks the world is united against this guy because he's told them that it is.
+The low-information voter thinks the world is united against this guy because he's told them that it is.

 The decline in racial relations is a great example of how Obama pretends to be doing one thing, bringing us together, while he's actually doing the opposite.

-Racial relations in this country plummeting, racial strife is rising.
+Racial relations in this country are plummeting.

 All the while, Obama is out there talking about unity and bringing us together.